squaresLab/squaresLab.github.io/index.md

 ## Recent news

-*Unofficial Motto: "it's funny, because we're not!"<br>
-**We apologize, sort of, for the egregious backronym.
+*We apologize, sort of, for the egregious backronym.